pfehrmann/ML-Example-Steps/README.md

 See [here](https://www.tensorflow.org/performance/performance_guide#input_pipeline_optimization) for some quick tips.

 ## Image input
-If you use the Tnesorflow Dataset API, you will have to take special care of your input images.
+If you use the Tensorflow Dataset API, you will have to take special care of your input images.
 Some images may have a different format, than others, so you might want to do some preprocessing here.
 Maybe even external, to keep your code nice and clean.
 There will also be very bad examples of images in the pipeline.